albertonavasg/pmod-oled-rgb/README.md

 - `baremetal`
 - `os`

-In each of them, there are the neccesary files and a file called `version.txt` indicating the version and some instructions tor replicate the project.
+In each of them, there are the neccesary files and a file called `version.txt` indicating the version and some instructions to replicate the project in that phase.

 ## 4. Future Plans